udamir/api-smart-diff/README.md

 Please check predefined rules in `/src/rules` folder to get examples

 ## Contributing
-When contributing, keep in mind that it is an objective of api-smart-diff to have no package dependencies.
+When contributing, keep in mind that it is an objective of `api-smart-diff` to have no package dependencies.
 This may change in the future, but for now, no-dependencies.

-Please run the unit tests before submitting your PR: npm test.
+Please run the unit tests before submitting your PR: `npm test`.
 Hopefully your PR includes additional unit tests to illustrate your change/modification!

 ## License